-Potential employment paths include governmental and non-governmental heritage agencies, local government, museums, heritage centres and attractions, tourist boards, heritage education etc.
+Potential employment paths include governmental and non-governmental heritage agencies, local government, museums, heritage centers and attractions, tourist boards, heritage education etc.

 This MA has a clear focus on employability.
 At the end of the course you will have:

-Course postgraduates have gone on to careers in archaeology and heritage-related organisations across the globe.
+Course postgraduates have gone on to careers in archaeology and heritage-related organizations across the globe.

 Courses and Thesis